Hatch mark: Congruency notation

 In geometry, hatch marks are used to denote equal measures of angles, arcs, line segments, or other elements.

 Hatch marks for congruence notation are in the style of tally marks or of Roman numerals – with some qualifications.
 These marks are without serifs, and some patterns are not used.
 For example, the numbers I, II, III, V, and X are used, but IV and VI are not used, since a rotation of 180 degrees can make a 4 easily confused with a 6.

 For example, if two triangles are drawn, the first pair of congruent sides can be marked with a single hatch mark on each.
 The second pair of congruent sides can be marked with two hatch marks each.
 The patterns are not alike: one pair uses one mark while the other pair uses two marks (Figure 1).
 This use of pattern makes it clear which sides are the same length, even if the sides cannot be measured.
 If the sides do not appear to be congruent, as long as hatch marks are present and are the same number of hatch marks, then the sides are congruent.

 Note that the inverse situation should not be assumed.
 That is, while sides that are hatch marked identically must be assumed to be congruent, it does not follow that sides hatch marked differently must be incongruent.
 The different hatch marks simply signal that the length measurements may (in this case) be considered to be independent of each other.
-So, for example, while we are not allowed to conclude that the triangles in the accompanying figure must be isosceles triangles or equilateral triangles, we yet remain obliged to allow that they could be either of those things.
+So, for example, while we are not allowed to conclude that the triangles in the accompanying figure must be isosceles triangles (or even perhaps equilateral triangles), we yet remain obliged to allow that they could be either of those things.